In Tired of setting up JavaScript environments?

 I decided to go a step further and updated project mai-chai to version 2.

-npm install --save-dev mai-chai
+1npm install --save-dev mai-chai

-It also creates a ./test
+It also creates a ./test folder with mocha.opts and the

-helper file (which gets required automatically
+test-helper.js helper file (which gets required automatically

-into every test file), so that window
+into every test file), so that window and document globals

 are available in the test environment.